Launching load balancer using the Cloud management portal¶

 Note

-Before launching your first load balancer, we strongly recommend reading our concepts guide so as to gain a better understanding the various parts.
+Before launching your first load balancer, we strongly recommend reading our concepts guide to gain a better understanding of the parts.

 Configuration¶

-To launch a load balancer from the cloud management portal, follow these steps:
+To launch a load balancer from the cloud management portal

 Note